grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-//todo make this an aside
-To tell you the truth, usually before writing the correct implementation, I play a bit, making it wrong in several ways, just to see if I guess correctly the reason why the Statement will turn false and to make sure the error messages are informative enough.
+T> To tell you the truth, usually before writing the correct implementation, I play a bit, making it wrong in several ways, just to see if I can correctly guess the reason why the Statement will turn false and to make sure the error messages are informative enough.
 For example, I may write only the first line and observe whether the Statement is still false and if the reason is changed.
 Then I may add the second, but pass something other than `_data` to the `Open()` method (e.g. a `null`) etc. This way, I "test my test", not only for correctness (whether it will fail for the right reason) but also for diagnostics (will it give me enough information when it fails?).
 Also, this is the way I learn about feedback that I receive from my tools should such a Statement turn false later.

 ### Second behavior - specifying an error

 The first Statement is implemented, so time for the second one.
-(XXX it comes from TODO list XXX) Our second behavior was that in case the sending failed, the user of `DataDispatch` should receive this error and the connection should be safely closed.
+(XXX TODO TODO TODO TODO TODO it comes from TODO list XXX) Our second behavior was that in case the sending failed, the user of `DataDispatch` should receive this error and the connection should be safely closed.
 Note that the notion of what "closing the connection" means is placed in the `Channel` implementations, because we consciously delegated the implementation details there.
 The same goes for the meaning of "errors while sending data -- this is also the responsibility of `Channel`.
 What we need to specify about `DataDispatch` is how it handles the sending errors in regard to its user and its `Channel`.

 Let's start writing the Statement by stating the obvious.
 This time, we'll use the strategy of starting with a good name.
 I picked the following name to state the expected behavior: